-A vendor of units in a fund, that were previously placed in the redemption queue, will need to notify the fund manager of the trade, as the redemption notice may not be extinguished when the unit is sold; the new purchaser may therefore find themselves holding redemption units.
+A vendor of units in a fund, that were previously placed in the redemption queue, will need to notify the fund manager of the trade, as the

+'The emergence of secondary market brokers has added depth and liquidity to transactions in property funds' redemption notice may not be extinguished when the unit is sold; the new purchaser may therefore find themselves holding redemption units.
 The fund documentation should clearly disclose the position regarding units that are being redeemed and the use of the secondary market; as the manager may also use the secondary market to reduce a redemption queue on its fund.